Vision and aspirin

 Aspirin is widely used as a painkiller and to help prevent heart problems and stroke.
 University of Oxford studies in 2012 also suggested that taking an aspirin a day may help prevent and slow cancer growth.

-All medicines carry some risks as well as benefits.
+All drugs carry some risks as well as benefits.
 Occasional aspirin use does not appear to be a reason for concern.
 The risk of eye problems found by researchers was among people who took aspirin every day for up to 15 years.

 Macular degeneration is a leading cause of blindness in older adults.
 The 'wet' form is less common but progresses more rapidly and is more likely to lead to vision loss than the 'dry' form.